-The puree goes into a saucepan with a half cup of sugar and another half cup of water.
+Put the puree into a saucepan with a half cup of sugar and another half cup of water.

 Bring the strawberry syrup to a boil then lower heat to a simmer.

-Infuse rose buds, green tea, and hibiscus in simple syrup.
+STEP 4: Infuse rose buds, green tea, and hibiscus in simple syrup for 5 minutes.

 Add the cut dried rose buds, green tea, and hibiscus tea bags into the strawberry simple syrup.

 Let it simmer for 5 minutes then turn off heat and let cool.

-Separate the solids from liquid using a mesh strainer.
+STEP 5: Strain solids using a mesh strainer.

 Cool the rose infused strawberry simple syrup a bit, then put in the refrigerator to chill.
 You want this to be COLD when you add it into the blender with ice.